Chapter 1

 And when József laid books and violin aside and turned the lamp down low, he may have indulged in a little thinking about Life.

-History had never been an easy subject for him, and teaching it must have bolstered his lifelong conviction that history was filled with lies, written to suit the rulers of the moment.
+History had never been an easy subject for him, and teaching it must have bolstered his conviction that history was filled with lies, written to suit the rulers of the moment.
 No, only science was truth, and mathematics its essence; these for him were the subjects worth teaching.

-And to teach—to be a teacher—to be called Ehrlich úr, "Mr. Ehrlich," and see the youngsters stand when he entered the classroom, and get them to understand and remember their lessons—to help the slower learners too, teaching them simple tasks such as how to tie their shoes or comb their hair—this was the life for József.
-Teaching would be his life's work; he would take his college degree and teach as long as he lived, or at least as long as they let him.
+And to teach—to be a teacher—to be called Ehrlich úr, “Mr. Ehrlich,” and see the youngsters stand when he entered the classroom, and get them to understand and remember their lessons—to help the slow learners too, teaching them simple tasks such as how to tie their shoes or comb their hair—this was the life for József.
+Teaching would be his life’s work; he would take his college degree and teach as long as he lived, or at least as long as they let him.

-József's ideal world would be a meritocracy, where anyone (even a half-orphan) could become a gentleman.
-It was all a manner of being properly taught, provided not only with education but encouragement as well.
-A tutor in Petőfi's Az apostol was the first to sympathize with the Oliver Twistlike foundling Szilveszter, even giving him a parting gift of money so he could continue his studies; and Szilveszter had dedicated his life to serving his fellow men.
+József’s ideal world would be a meritocracy, where anyone (even a half-orphan) could become a gentleman.
+It was all a manner of being properly taught: provided not only with education but encouragement as well.
+A tutor in Petőfi’s Az apostol (“The Apostle”) was the first to sympathize with the Oliver Twistlike foundling Szilveszter, even giving him a parting gift of money so he could continue his studies; and Szilveszter had dedicated his life to serving his fellow men.

 Well, perhaps some of József’s pupils would go on to do great things, and come back to visit the old school and tell the boys how, if not for Ehrlich úr, they would never have mastered their fractions.